COVID-19: remembering the nursing staff who have lost their lives

 ‘Glen was a much-loved colleague and will be sorely missed.’

-Formerly a nurse on the children’s cancer unit at the Royal Victoria Infirmary in Newcastle upon Tyne, Rebecca Mack worked more recently for NHS 111.
+Formerly a nurse on the children’s cancer unit at the Royal Victoria Infirmary in Newcastle upon Tyne, Rebecca Mack had worked for NHS 111 before her death.

 Ms Bredin-Kemp described her friend as an incredible nurse.